JoergR75/rocm-7.1.1-pytorch-2.10.0-docker-cdna3-rdna4-automated-deployment/README.md

 - **VR** – Ensures minimum performance requirements are met without consuming more power than necessary.
 - **Video** – Historically tuned to minimize power for video playback, but recent profiles optimize **VCN performance** for encoding and transcoding workloads.

-Use the following command to verify teh active power profile:
+Use the following command to verify the active power profile:

 ```bash
 rocm-smi --showprofile